xevolesi/pytorch_squeezenet/README.md

 To reproduce the article I mainly focused on the hyperparameters in [this](https://github.com/forresti/SqueezeNet/blob/master/SqueezeNet_v1.0/solver.prototxt) `.prototxt` file from paper's authors.
 In addition i used:

 1. Weights initialization described in paper;
-2. Image normalization from `.prototxt` file (only mean substraction, even without division by 255);
+2. There is not much information about image preprocessing in paper, but there are some issues with author's answers about image preprocessing and augmentation ([link 1](https://github.com/forresti/SqueezeNet/issues/8), [link2](https://github.com/forresti/SqueezeNet/issues/62)).
+There is also `.prototxt` file with only mean substraction, even without division by 255.
+So, i used the author's answers to build augmentation and preprocessing pipeline with [albumentation](https://github.com/albumentations-team/albumentations);
-3. Almost no augmentations, except `RandomResizedCrop`.
-I didn't find any mention of any augmentations in paper or in `.prototxt` file;
+3. I used `torch.optim.lr_scheduler.PolynomialLR` and do it's step __after each batch__.
+As far as i understand in `Caffe` it works like this;
-4. I didn't use any gradient accumulation techniques as described in `.prototxt` and directly trained using `batch_size=512`.`
+4. I didn't use any gradient accumulation techniques as described in `.prototxt` and directly trained using `batch_size=512`;
 5. I also tried to calculate how many epochs i need to train to match `170_000` batches as described in `.prototxt` file and got `~67` epochs to train.

 ## SqueezeNet 1.0